Karl Kuhn (baseball)

-Karl Kuhn is an American college baseball coach and former catcher, who is the current pitching coach for the Charleston Southern Buccaneers.
+Karl Kuhn is an American college baseball coach and former catcher, who is the current head coach for the Charleston Southern Buccaneers, having been promoted to the position in June 2024 after serving as the pitching coach the last 2 seasons.
 Kuhn played college baseball at Valencia Community College from 1987 to 1989 and at the University of Florida in 1990 for head coach Joe Arnold.
 He then served as the head coach of the Radford Highlanders (2020–2022).

 Playing career

 Kuhn attended Buchholz High School in Gainesville, Florida.
 He then enrolled at Valencia Community College, to play college baseball for the Matadors.
 After three years at Valencia, Kuhn played his final college season playing at the University of Florida.

 Coaching career

 On August 22, 2019, Kuhn was named the head baseball coach at Radford University.
 On June 3, 2022, Kuhn resigned as the head coach of the Highlanders amidst an investigation by the university's human resources department.